DesiQuintans/librarian/README.md

 ### `unshelf`

 When detaching GitHub packages with `unshelf()`, you can provide the package names only, or you can provide the full username/package identifier as you did with `shelf()`.

+`unshelf()` invisibly returns a named vector of the packages that were requested and whether they are now detached.

 If you want to refresh a package by detaching and then reattaching it, use `reshelf()`.